sandialabs/helpr/CONTRIBUTING.md

 ### Step 1.
 Clone the Repository
 The GUI and backend code reside within the HELPR repository.
 Clone it via the gitlab instructions.
-Make sure to initialize the `probabilities` submodule as well.
+Make sure to initialize the `probabilities` and `hygu` submodule as well.

 ### Step 2.
 Set Up a Python Development Environment
 HELPR and the GUI require a standard Python 3.9 virtual environment.